This post may contain affiliate links and we earn when you purchase through one. You can read the full disclosure here.

 However, lactose intolerance in the child should be continuously monitored.
 Adverse reactions to cow’s milk could include excessive gas, abdominal distension and pain, and diarrhea.

 These can be easily digested and absorbed by infants.
-The calcium present in the formula, besides other minerals, don’t get absorbed by the child, however.
+The calcium present in the formula, besides other minerals, doesn’t get absorbed by the child, however.

 This milk is made from cow’s milk, with additional processing that breaks complex protein molecules into its component parts, making it predigested, and thus making it easier on the child’s inner stomach linings, besides reducing any risks of allergy.